daniilnahl/Notes/General Information/Vocab.md

 ### Vocabulary
 - **Edge Impulse**: Deploys MLs on microcontrollers, helps pick the right model.
-- **Sensi ML**: like Edge Impulse, but for detecting data paatterns on sensors.
+- **Sensi ML**: like Edge Impulse, but for detecting data patterns on sensors.
 - **TVM**: Complier/Optimizer, take existing ML models and optimizes them to run extremely efficiently on microcontroller, CPUs, GPUs and other hardware.
 - **GCC**: C/C++ compiler.
 - **TFLu** - interpreter that runs pre-trained ML models on a microcontroller.